ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 For the spatial part of the GCI, we implement a grid with a fixed width and height for each cell (e.g. 5 kilometers).
 Each cell contains a \\(\texttt{std::vector}\\) of \\(\texttt{std::set\<TripId\>}\\) for every trip passing the cell geographically.

-We choose a grid for the sake of implementation speed, even though a tree-like structure (e.g. an R-Tree, see PTS) would likely speed up the PTVM query process a lot, as it would reduce the amount of trips to check at the very beginning of the query pipeline [see pipeline img TODO]().
+We choose a grid for the sake of implementation speed, even though a tree-like structure (e.g. an R-Tree, see PTS) would likely speed up the PTVM query process a lot, as it would reduce the amount of trips to check at the very beginning of the query pipeline [(recall Figure ???)](#fig-pts-ptvm-overview).
 However, as we will see in the [evaluation section](#evaluation), the proof of concept stands and PTVM drastically outperfomrs PTS in query speed already.

 As for the temporal part of the GCI, we chose a \\(\texttt{std::vector}\\) of time slots \\(\texttt{std::set\<TripTime\>}\\) of equal size (e.g. 24 hours), where each time slot contains all trips that are at least partially active within the time slot.
 We store \\(\texttt{TripTime}\\)s instead of \\(\texttt{TripId}\\)s, in order to allow for trips that have a duration longer than the length of the time slots.
 For example, for a slot size of 24h and a daily operating TripId \\(1\\) with a trip duration of 30 hours, a time slot would hold \\(\\{(1, 2026.01.01), (1, 2026.01.02)\\}\\).

+Hence, in order to query the GCI for \\(\texttt{TripTime}\\)s that are both in the right cell and in the right time slot, we apply a zipper algorithm on the sorted cell and time slot contents during query runtime.
+TODO elaborate zipper?

 <div id="eq-gci"></div>

-In a prior version of the GCI, we tried merging the spatial and temporal components in one vector [as in Equation ???](#eq-gci):
+In a prior version of the GCI, we tried merging the spatial and temporal components in one vector [as in Equation ???](#eq-gci).

 \begin{equation}
 \underbrace{\texttt{std::vector}}\_{\text{grid idx}} \texttt{<}\underbrace{\texttt{std::vector}}\_{\text{calendar idx}} \texttt{<}\underbrace{\texttt{std::set\<TripTime\>}}_{\text{spat. \& temp. relevant}} \texttt{>}\texttt{>}
 \end{equation}

+However, this lead to a disproportionate increase in building time and RAM usage for a minor increase in query time.
+TODO example on Germany GTFS set with building time, ram and query time O-Notation?

+### HMM

 # Evaluation